Best Wireless Home Security Systems of 2025

 Equipment costs Starting at $599 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint Overview

 Vivint’s bright orange sign stood out clearly in our front yard warning burglars that our home is protected.
-Everything about Vivint’s security system is smart.
-It provides plenty of automation features, which also help boost home security.
-For instance, the Vivint Outdoor Camera Pro we tested uses computer vision to detect threats, then scares them off with the integrated light and siren.
+Vivint’s wireless security system is state-of-the-art, featuring advanced home automation and burglar-deterrent features.
+The Vivint Outdoor Camera Pro we tested uses the latest technology to detect threats before scaring them off with a bright spotlight and a loud siren.

 >> Compare: Vivint vs. ADT